rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 | `systemDefaultRegistry`        | ""                                                    | `string` - private registry to be used for all system container images, e.g., http://registry.example.com/                   |
 | `tls`                          | "ingress"                                             | `string` - See [External TLS Termination](#external-tls-termination) for details. - "ingress, external"                                           |
 | `useBundledSystemChart`        | `false`                                               | `bool` - select to use the system-charts packaged with Rancher server.
 This option is used for air gapped installations.  |

+When using Rancher v2.12.0 and above, Rancher will use an audit logging controller that watches `AuditPolicy` CRs for configuring additional redactions, for more info see [API Audit Log](../../../how-to-guides/advanced-user-guides/enable-api-audit-log.md).

 ### Bootstrap Password